UlyssesZh/UlyssesZh.github.io/_drafts/2024-01-05-nixos-setup.md

 Therefore, I was like, screw it, I will just reinstall the OS.

-The reason that I chose NixOS as the new distrohop target is that I was aware that nixpkgs is the largest package repository in the world.
+The reason that I chose NixOS as the new distrohop target is that I was aware that Nixpkgs is the largest package repository in the world.
 At that time, I like AUR very much because of its large number of packages, and I thought that NixOS may even be better than Arch Linux in this regard.